NikhilSharma03/Currency-Converter/README.md

 ## Description

-It is an online web application to compare currency.
+An online web application to compare currency.

 - A header section with the logo.
 - Supports over 32 currencies.